mplex/multigraph/README.md

 <br />

-Similarly to `multigraph` the color and shape of edges and vertices can be modified by equal arguments, and we can mirror the *x* axis of the plot.
+Similarly to `multigraph` the color and shape of edges and vertices can be modified by equal arguments, and we can mirror the *X* axis of the plot.

 ```r
 # define scope of node / edge / graph characteristics as list object